 To view course descriptions scroll down to the desired entry.
 You may also view Mathematics and Statistics course listings.

 CS 219 Techniques of Computer Science An in-depth look at computing and programming in a high-level language.
-Introduces more advanced programming techniques than CS140.the previous course.
-Students learn skills that are necessary for modern software development.
+Introduces more advanced programming problems and more principled programming techniques.
 Prerequisite: Computer Science 140 or the equivalent.
 Fulfills the distribution requirement in quantitative literacy (QLR).
 Offered every semester.

-CS 256 Data Structures Techniques and algorithms for the organization, representation and processing of data on the computer.
-Topics include strings, lists, stacks, queues, trees and graphs, as well as their applications.
-Prerequisite: CS 219.
-Offered in the Fall semester.
+CS 256 Data Structures An overview of the essential strategies for the organization, retrieval and processing of data.
+Topics include arrays, lists, stacks, queues, maps, and trees, as well as an introduction to algorithm analysis.
+Prerequisite: Computer Science 219.
+Offered in fall semester.

 CS 302 Symbolic Logic A study of elementary symbolic logic.
 Topics include sentential and predicate logic.
-Prerequisite: Philosophy 202 or Mathematics 280 or Computer Science 220.
-Also offered as Math 302 and Philosophy 302.
-Typically offered every other year.
+Prerequisite: Math 280 or Computer Science 220 or Philosophy 202.
+Offered every other year.
+Also offered as Philosophy 302 and Mathematics 302.

-CS 318 / Math 318 Graph Theory Graph theory deals with the study of a finite set of points connected by lines.
-Problems in such diverse areas as transportation networks, organizational structure, chemical bonds, allocation and distribution of good and services, genealogical family trees, group structure in psychology and sociology, tournaments and electrical circuit analysis can be formulated and solved by the use of graph theory.
-The course includes theory, algorithms, applications, and history.
-Prerequisite: Math 217 or Math 280.
-Also offered as Math 318.
+CS 318 Graph Theory Graph theory deals with the study of a finite set of points connected by lines.
+Problems in such diverse areas as transportation networks, social networks and chemical bonds can be formulated and solved by the use of graph theory.
+The course includes theory, algorithms, applications and history.
+Prerequisite: Mathematics 217 or 280.
+Offered every other year.
+Also offered as Mathematics 318.

-CS 321 Computer Networking This course presents an overview of computer networking while focusing on the technological issues which have made the internet successful.
-Topics include protocols associated at the application level (HTTP, DNS, FTP, BitTorrent, etc.) transport level (TCP/UDP) network level (IP/ATM), and issues related to network security.
-Students will gain experience with common networking tools, writing programs that operate on the transport layer, and the Linux operating system.
+CS 321 Computer Networking An overview of computer networking and the technologies behind the internet.
+Topics include protocols at the application level (HTTP, DNS, FTP, BitTorrent, etc.), transport level (TCP/UDP), and network level (IP/ATM), as well as issues related to network security.
 Prerequisite: Computer Science 256.
+Offered as scheduling allows.

-CS 340 Software Engineering This course examines the problem of creating reliable, maintainable software systems.
-It introduces modern tools and strategies for design, version control, testing, debugging, and documentation of software.
-To develop software design skills students will implement a large team based softwar project.
+CS 340 Software Engineering Examines the challenge of creating reliable, maintainable software in teams.
+Introduces modern tools and strategies for design, version control, testing, debugging, and documentation.
+Prerequisite: Computer Science 256.
+Offered as scheduling allows.

-CS 498 SYE: Senior Honors Project for Majors Permission required.
+CS 498 SYE: Senior Honors Project Permission required.